learn-co-students/ttt-5-move-rb-bootcamp-prep-000/README.md

 The player's input is the string `'5'`.
 The first thing you'll need to do is convert the string to its integer value, because array indexes are always integers (think `'5'` vs `5`).
 Give `#to_i` a try, as in `'5'.to_i`.

 Also remember, from the player's point of view, the board contains spaces 1-9.
 An array's indexes start their count at 0.
-You'll have to account for that in your `#move` method by doing some math.
+This has been accounted for if you use `input_to_index` in your `move` implementation to return the converted value and use that as the index.
 In this one case, make sure to put spaces between the elements you type; something like `5 + 1` - not `5+1` or `5 +1`.
 There is an edge case which might come up and break your code if you forget the spaces.

 So if the player types in a "2", what index in the board array do you want to access?